paraswadhwa/expressES6Server/README.md

 ## Readme

-The code can be cloned and be modified as per the needs.
+The code serves as a boilerplate and can be cloned and extended further as per the needs.__

-A sample controller, service , route and model is present for the reference.
+A sample controller, service , route and model is present for the reference.__
-A sample middleware named `logger' is present in the middleware file which is a router level middleware and can be included on any router as required.
+A sample middleware named 'logger' is present in the middleware file which is a router level middleware and can be included on any route as required.__
-`Morgan` library is used to create all API logs and all logs are stored in logs file present in logger folder.
+'Morgan' library is used to create all API logs and all logs are stored in logs file present in logger folder.__

-Following are the logs which are stored for every route :
+Following are the logs which are stored for every route : __

-'remote-addr',
+'remote-addr', __
-'remote-user' ,
+'remote-user' ,__
-'user-agent' ,
+'user-agent' ,__
-'date',
+'date',__
-'method',
+'method',__
-'url',
+'url',__
-'http-version ',
+'http-version ',__
-'status',
+'status', __
-'content-length',
+'content-length', __
 'response-time'